About the Human Papilloma Virus (HPV) vaccine

 For women, ongoing HPV infections can cause abnormal changes in the lining of the cervix.
 These changes, if left untreated, can lead to cervical cancer.
 Most cervical cancers are caused by the HPV Virus.
-HPV has also been strongly linked to a number of other cancers in men and women including cancers of the anus, throat, mouth, tongue, tonsil, vagina and penis.
+HPV has also been strongly linked to a number of other cancers in men and women including cancers of the anus, mouth and throat, vulva, vagina and penis.

 What happens if I cannot get rid of the virus?

 A small number of women have difficulty getting rid of the HPV virus.
-This may happen if you smoke.
 Ongoing HPV infections can cause abnormal changes in the cells lining the cervix.
 These abnormal changes in the cells are known as cervical intraepithelial neoplasia (CIN).
 The only way that these changes can be found is by doing a smear test.
 These cells are not cancerous but are called precancerous because if left untreated for a number of years they can develop into cancer.

 What is the HPV Vaccine and who can get it?

-The vaccine works best for girls who have not been exposed to the virus through sexual activity although HPV vaccine can also be given to older girls and women up to 26 years of age.
+The vaccine works best for girls and boys who have not been exposed to the virus through sexual activity although HPV vaccine can also be given to adults up to 26 years of age.

-In Ireland, the HPV vaccine is offered free of charge to all girls in their 1st year of second level schools.
-The vaccine is given through injection into the upper part of the arm in two doses, six months apart, via a school based programme, to ensure high vaccine uptake.
+In Ireland, the HPV vaccine is offered free of charge to all girls in their 1st year of second level school.
+The vaccine is given through injection into the upper part of the arm in two doses, six months apart, via a school-based programme.
 However, in specific instances some girls will be invited to special HSE clinics for their vaccines.
 The vaccine can also be given to boys and in some countries is given to both genders to reduce the risks of several types of cancer.

 Does the vaccine protect me fully from cervical cancer?